on the blog

 Take a look below and begin brainstorming your own nurture sequence:

 Email 1: The “Download + What to Expect” Email

 Scheduled to send immediately after they confirm opting into my list.
 I briefly remind them who I am, what I do and why I do it.
 I share the link again to the free download they received upon signing up.
 And I shared what they can expect moving forward.

-Moving forward they’ll begin to receive my monthly updates but they’re also going to get a few more getting-to-know-you emails, so I’m super transparent at what’s to come.
+Moving forward they’ll begin to receive my monthly updates but they’re also going to get a few more getting-to-know-you emails, so I’m super transparent about what’s to come.

-I also invite them to share with me who they are, what they do and their current feeling around websites and technology.
+I also ask them what their biggest takeaway is after receiving and reading the free download.
 It’s always a great idea to invite interaction and a conversation in each email.

 Scheduled to send one day after the previous email arrives.
 This email is where I share the story behind my brand and my business.
 I share how I got started, why I’m passionate about my work and where I’m at today in both life and business.

 I also invite them to share their story with me.
 Another invitation for interaction and relationship building.

 Email 3: The “I get it” Email